-For the $2D$ case we performed runs of $640\times640$, $1280\times1280$ and $2560\times2560$ points with the rough data.
 From Figure \ref{Convergence2D}, we observe very similar behavior as in the $1D$ case.
 Before the wave reaches the boundary, for all discretizations using the third-order Runge-Kutta integrators, both conventional or IMEX, convergence is dominated by the time discretization with a $Q$ factor close to $3$, climbing to $\sim 5$ as the pulse reaches the interface (where the space discretization is the one contributing the most to the error).

 We also performed a run, for comparison, using a fourth-order Runge-Kutta method for the first-order system.
 In this case we observe that in the interior the convergence improves and starts close to $8$.
 Here the time integrator is more accurate and hence the space discretization becomes more important.
 As the pulse reaches the boundary, we again obtain a $Q$ factor of $5$.

 Convergence alone is not enough to guarantee that we are approaching the correct solution.
-This is because our system is not a priori consistent.
 That is, in principle, the limit of our finite-difference scheme does not need to coincide with the continuum equation (because of the boundary terms which grow with resolution).
 Thus, it is necessary to analyze convergence against the true solution, which we do in the next section.